ghost-goblin/javascriptFundamentals/es6modules.md

 ```

 ## Describe what a JavaScript module bundler like webpack is
-Webpack is used to compile JavaScript modules
+Webpack is used to compile JavaScript modules.
+When installing a package that will be bundled into your production bundle, you should use `npm install --save`.
+If you're installing a package for development purposes (e.g. a linter, testing libraries, etc.) then you should use `npm install --save-dev`.

 ## Explain what the concepts “entry” and “output” mean as relates to webpack
 ## Briefly explain what a development dependency is